Mr Of Ch4

 • Ar(H) ≈ 1.01

 Methane (CH₄) has one carbon atom and four hydrogen atoms.
-Therefore, the calculation is as follows:
+Because of this, the calculation is as follows:

 The Significance of Mr in Different Scientific Fields